-C. BYRON SNYDER has been a director of the Company since 1991, was Chairman of the Board of Directors of the Company from 1991 until December 1996, and is currently Chairman of the Executive
+C. BYRON SNYDER has been a director of the Company since 1991, was Chairman of the Board of Directors of the Company from 1991 until December 1996, and is currently Chairman of the Executive Committee.

-Committee.
 Mr. Snyder is presently owner and President of Relco Refrigeration Co., a distributor of refrigeration equipment, which he acquired in 1992.
 Prior to co-founding the Company, Mr. Snyder was the owner and Chief Executive Officer of Southwestern Graphics International, Inc., a diversified holding company which owned Brandt & Lawson Printing Co., a Houston-based general printing business, and Acco Waste Paper Company, an independent recycling business.
 Brandt & Lawson Printing Co. was sold to Hart Graphics in 1989, and Acco Waste Paper Company was sold to Browning-Ferris Industries in 1991.

 ROBERT D. LARRABEE has been a director of the Company since it went public in August 1996.
 Mr. Larrabee is the former owner of a group of four funeral homes and two cemeteries in the states of Washington and Idaho that the Company acquired in April 1996.
 In connection with that transaction, the Company agreed to undertake to appoint Mr. Larrabee to the Board if the Company went public, and Mr. Larrabee also became an employee of a subsidiary of the Company.
-He was founding president, past president and past director of Valley Bank in Clarkston, Washington (now part of U.S. Bank of Idaho); co-founder, past Chairman of the Board and past President of Purple Cross Insurance Company (now part of American Memorial Life); founder of Lewis-Clark Savings and Loan Association (now part of Sterling Financial Corporation); and past president of the Board of Regents of the University of Washington.
+He is the founder, past president and past director of Valley Bank in Clarkston, Washington (now part of U.S. Bank of Idaho); founder, past Chairman of the Board and past President of Purple Cross Insurance Company (now part of American Memorial Life); and founder of Lewis-Clark Savings and Loan Association (now part of Sterling Financial Corporation).
 He also serves on the board of Sterling Financial Corporation and, until 1995, served on the Board of Directors of Laurentian Capital Corporation.